PLK2/Electric-Money/Why does Bitcoin use so much energy.md

 # Why does Bitcoin use so much energy?

 ### Short answer (< 3 sentences)
 Bitcoin is literally backed by energy.
 The expenditure of energy is the critical ingredient for a fair, digital currency because it forces everyone to play by the same rules (energy can’t be printed by central banks or gamed by politicians).
-This is accomplished through “Proof of Work” which is Bitcoin’s major innovation.
+This is accomplished through “Proof of Work,” one of the critical components of Bitcoin.

 ### Long answer (< 3 minutes)
 Every unit of energy spent on the Bitcoin network does the following: